nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 So far team members have been working mostly independently in Azure Databricks notebooks that handle their end-to-end model development workflow.
 To enable more effective collaboration for continuous improvement and easier maintenance of the workflow, they will break the workflow into separately maintainable but linked parts.

-As a first step towards MLOps, the team needs to accomplish the following:
+As a first step towards MLOps, the team needs to do the following:

-- Modularization: A monolithic Databricks notebook is refactored into smaller, "module" notebooks that focus on a particular stage in the overall model development lifecycle and can be developed and tested independently and in parallel by multiple members.
+- Modularize: A single, end-to-end Databricks notebook is refactored into a linked sequence of smaller, "module" notebooks that each focus on a particular stage in the overall model development lifecycle.
+Modular notebooks can be more easily developed and tested independently and in parallel by multiple members.
-- Parameterization: The modular notebooks are parameterized so that they be rerun with different parameter values.
+- Parameterize: The modular notebooks are parameterized so that they be rerun with different parameter values.

 To illustrate how the process works, the monolithic notebook was refactored into a feature engineering notebook, a model training notebook, and an evaluation notebook.
 You will run these modules individually to see how they work.